hepplerj/midwest-map-population/README.md

 ## License

-The data in this repository is made available under the Open Data Commons Attribution License, [ODC-BY 1.0](http://opendatacommons.org/licenses/by/summary/).
+Unless otherwise noted in the `data` directory, the data in this repository is made available under the Open Data Commons Attribution License, [ODC-BY 1.0](http://opendatacommons.org/licenses/by/summary/).